About This Drug

 - There are no known interactions of methotrexate with food.

 - Folic acid supplements may interfere with how methotrexate works.
-Avoid use of folic acid supplements while taking this drug.
 Folic acid may be in your multivitamin.
+Check with your doctor or pharmacist before taking any forms of folic acid.

-- Non-steroidal anti-inflammatory drugs (NSAIDs) – e.g., ibuprofen and naproxen and salicylates e.g., aspirin, can interact with methotrexate and cause serious harm, or fatality.
-Avoid the use of these drugs with methotrexate.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) – e.g., ibuprofen and naproxen and salicylates e.g., aspirin, can interact with methotrexate and cause serious harm, or even death.
+Talk with your doctor or pharmacist before taking any NSAIDs or salicylate medications, or if you are unsure if your medication is an NSAID or salicylate.

 - Do not drink alcohol while taking this medicine.
-Alcohol may increase your risk of changes in your liver function.
+Alcohol may increase some of the side effects of methotrexate and may increase the risk of changes in your liver function.

 When to Call the Doctor